 - Advanced – content for attendees with over 8 years experience

 Please select the track that best fits your session proposal.
 The examples for each track are general ideas and are not intended to be exhaustive.
-You may select up to 2 topics only.
-If more than 2 are selected reviewers will make final track determination.

 - Business Management – planning, organizing, staffing, leading or directing, operations, and controlling an organization.

 - Leadership – driving successful teams, leading multigenerational teams, communicating as a leader not a manager, leadership and business growth.